SKYSURF-11: A New Zodiacal Light Model Optimized for Optical Wavelengths

 \citet{Dwek_1998} argued that the isotropic brightness detected by DIRBE could not originate from a solar system component.
 However, their Figure 2 illustrates the parameter space, defined by particle size and heliocentric distance, where such a cloud could plausibly exist.
 They concluded that a cloud located between 5 and 150 AU could remain stable against interactions with the interstellar medium, solar wind, radiation pressure, and solar gravity.

-Other studies have continued to explore this possibility. \citet{Rowan-Robinson_2013} modeled IPD emission using IRAS and COBE data, and argued that about 7.5\% of the IPD originates from interstellar sources, which could contribute to an isotropic component. \citet{Kawara_2017} find that their diffuse light spectrum (shown in Figure \ref{fig:resid_vs_wave_comparison}) is similar to a zodiacal light spectrum, and argue it could be due to an isotropic component to the IPD cloud. \citet{Sano_2020} analyzed residual light in COBE/DIRBE as a function of solar elongation and found residual signatures consistent with an isotropic component. \citet{Korngut_2022} measured the absolute brightness of zodiacal light using Fraunhofer line spectroscopy with CIBER and reported that their best-fitting model required the addition of an isotropic component to the Kelsall model.
+Other studies have continued to explore this possibility. \citet{Rowan-Robinson_2013} modeled IPD emission using IRAS and COBE data, and argued that about 7.5\% of the IPD originates from interstellar sources, which could contribute to an isotropic component. \citet{Sano_2020} analyzed residual light in COBE/DIRBE as a function of solar elongation and found residual signatures consistent with an isotropic component. \citet{Korngut_2022} measured the absolute brightness of zodiacal light using Fraunhofer line spectroscopy with CIBER and reported that their best-fitting model required the addition of an isotropic component to the Kelsall model.